saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    Customer applications can connect to managed instances and query and update databases inside the virtual network, peered virtual network, or network connected by VPN or Azure ExpressRoute.
 This network must use an endpoint and a private IP address.

    To reduce some of the complexity of connecting to SQL MI, it is also possible to access SQL MI through a [secure public endpoint](https://docs.microsoft.com/azure/azure-sql/managed-instance/public-endpoint-overview).
 SQL MI has a dedicated public endpoint address, which is disabled by default.
 If enabled, the client-side outbound firewall and network security group rules limit outbound connectivity to this endpoint.
-It is recommended the traffic be allowed to connect to limited to well-known IP addresses.
+With this approach, it is recommended to allow traffic to SQL MI from a limited set of IP addresses.

 4. We want to avoid "vendor lock-in" when moving to the cloud.
 Will using PaaS services for hosting our databases allow us to have a valid exit strategy?
 Or should we stick to using VMs in Azure for hosting our databases?